Faylixe/googlecodejam-client/javadoc/fr/faylixe/googlecodejam/client/CodeJamSession.md

 * Request response, as a {@link SubmitResponse} instance.

 > **Throws**
-* *IOException* If any error occurs while uploading data, or performing the request.
+* *java.io.IOException* If any error occurs while uploading data, or performing the request.

 ---